sparticle999/SpaceCompany/README.md

 - Updated Beginner's Guide

 v0.0.7
-- Added Resource Technology Upgrade to double resource machines
+- Added Resource Technology Upgrade to double resource machines output
 - Nerfed Science
 - Changed the per second display to be zero if the storage is full

 v0.0.6
-- Added the other icons for the rest of the resources
+- Added icons for the rest of the resources
 - Added Help / FAQ Tab
 - Added Beginner Guide, FAQ and Credits
 - Made resource numbers scroll up instead of jumping to the current value